A Quick Guide to a Faster Financial Consolidation Process

 - A Limit on Efficiency: No matter how good you are at working in spreadsheets, there’s a limit on how efficient you can be with the consolidation process.
 Because you have to manually check so many transaction items and cleanse data from different ERP instances, spreadsheet-based consolidation remains a large delay in the overall time it takes to close the books.
 Excel and Sheets may be cheap, but you’re missing out on cost-savings in the long-run by relying on them for consolidations.

-All of these challenges make the financial consolidation process ripe for automation.
+All of these challenges make the consolidation process ripe for finance automation.
 There are dedicated financial close and consolidation solutions that can alleviate some of the pain.
 But embracing a broader solution like a Strategic Finance Platform provides additional benefits in terms of financial planning and analysis.

 3 Areas for Financial Consolidation Automation